gkcambr/qso-log-viewer/README.md

 # qso-log-viewer
 An application that analyzes ham radio logbooks for duplicate and missing records

-Requires a current Java Run-time environment.
+Requires a current Java run-time environment.
 Download QsoLogServer.jar and invoke the application with:

 java -jar QsoLogViewer.jar